tiagoadmstz/brasindice-robot/README.md

 # Brasindice Robot
-This project make Download, install and update database file GDB of the digital magazine Brasindice
+This project downloads, install and update database file GDB of the digital magazine Brasindice

 # Requeriments